dextersjab/workflow-graph/README.md

 ## Basic usage

-### Implementing a state-based workflow
+### Implementing a workflow

-Here's how to create a workflow using state management:
+Here's how to create a simple workflow with state management and conditional paths:

 ```python
 from workflow_graph import WorkflowGraph, START, END, State